Break Free from Body Checking

 Understanding Body Checking

-Body checking means using different ways to see how big, heavy, or good your body looks.
-At first, it may seem okay, but it can quickly become a big problem, making you feel very upset.
-Let's take a close look at some common things people do when they body check:
+Body checking means using different ways to see how big, heavy, or “good” your body looks.
+At first, it may seem harmless, but it can quickly become an obsession that is difficult to break.
+Here are some examples of body checking:

 1. Measuring body parts: This means using things like measuring tape or your fingers to measure different parts of your body to see if they're changing.